folivetti/tir/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/folivetti/tir/blob/main/LICENSE)

 **TIR** is a fast and simple Evolutionary Algorithm for Symbolic Regression developed in Haskell.
-Check out the API [documentation](https://folivetti.github.io/tir/) if you want to extend the code.
+Check out the [documentation](https://folivetti.github.io/tir/) if you want to extend the code.

+Transformation-Interaction-Rational (TIR) is a representation proposed in [1]() extending IT representation.

 ## Dependencies